Servings: 8 Total time: 2 hours 1 minute Difficulty: intermediary

-Matambre is an emblematic dish of Argentina, where meat is a true institution .
-This dish is prepared with a thin cut of beef, generally from the part between the ribs and the leather (hence the name “mata-hambre” or “hunger-killer”).
-Traditionally, matambre is grilled to perfection or stuffed and rolled, then slowly cooked to a tender, juicy texture.
-Naturally gluten-free, it embodies the essence of Argentinian barbecue (asado) and is perfect for meat lovers
+Matambre practically an institution.
+It's prepared with a thin cut of beef, usually from the area between the ribs and the hide (hence the name "mata-hambre" or "hunger-killer").
+Traditionally, matambre is grilled to perfection or stuffed and rolled, then slow-cooked to achieve a tender and juicy texture.
+Naturally gluten-free, it embodies the essence of the Argentine barbecue (asado) and is perfect for meat lovers.

 Matambre, Argentinian rolled beef

-Preparation time 30 mins Cooking time 90 mins Rest time 1 mins Total time 2 hrs 1 min
+Preparation time 30 mins Cooking time 90 minutes Rest time: 1 minute Total time 2 hrs 1 min

 Ingredients